masoudmodabber/commons-protocol/docs/philosophy.md

 Instead, every Commons follows the same protocol, much like independent websites all follow Internet protocols.

+Commons remain politically and economically independent while being free to cooperate with other Commons through voluntary Reciprocity Agreements.

+Participants never belong to another Commons simply because they exchange goods or services with one of its members.

+Each Commons remains responsible only for its own participants.

 Local autonomy and global interoperability exist together.

+---

+# Commons Relationships

+Commons are independent communities.

+No Commons has authority over another.

+However, Commons may voluntarily establish relationships with one another through bilateral Reciprocity Agreements.

+A Reciprocity Agreement is not a political union.

+It is a mutual agreement that:

+* Each Commons recognizes the other's governance.
+* Each Commons accepts the integrity of the other's Ledger.
+* Each Commons guarantees the obligations of its own participants.
+* Each Commons agrees on how disputes and outstanding obligations between them will be handled.

+This allows Participants from different Commons to exchange goods and services without becoming members of each other's Commons.

+When Alice from Brisbane Commons exchanges with Bob from Gold Coast Commons:

+* Alice remains a member only of Brisbane Commons.
+* Bob remains a member only of Gold Coast Commons.
+* Brisbane Commons guarantees Alice's obligations.
+* Gold Coast Commons guarantees Bob's obligations.

+Each Commons remains responsible only for its own participants.

+Guarantees are voluntary.

+A Commons may refuse to guarantee a particular participant, suspend guarantees for repeated abuse, or choose not to establish Reciprocity Agreements with another Commons.

+Outstanding obligations between two Commons may naturally decrease through future exchanges flowing in the opposite direction.

+Cross Commons cooperation therefore emerges through voluntary trust rather than central authority or globally transferable money.

 ---